 "One of the top benefits of purchasing a fabric sofa is the wide range of fabrics, colors, and styles available," said Margaret Carroll.
 Fabric sofas also offer a wider variety of textures.
 You'll find everything from soft textiles like velvet or silk to earthier options like linen or canvas.

-Fabric sofas feature a wider range of price points and materials that leather options, so there's something for every home.
+Fabric sofas feature a wider range of price points and materials than leather options, so there's something for every home.
 For example, if you have small children or pets, look for an easy-clean fabric with a high percentage of manufactured materials, like microfiber or canvas.
 Many of these materials are even machine-washable.

 Comfort